-Objective 4: Sensitize students to the benefits of integrating the various elements of brand and culture, leadership, assessment, communication, learning, innovation and collaboration, community and diversity, rewards and recognition, analytics and other areas.
+Objective 4: Sensitize students and professionals to the benefits of integrating the various elements of brand and culture, leadership, assessment, communication, learning, innovation and collaboration, community and diversity, rewards and recognition, analytics and other areas.

 Objective 5: Provide students with return on measurement and analytics tools they can provide to support a strategy.

 Objective 6: Teach students how to practically apply these principles to create and audit an enterprise engagement process.